 5G technologies have the potential to offer significant social and economic benefit across the UK.
-However, anti-5G sentiment amongst some in society is a fact that we acknowledge.
-On this page you will find assets and tools to support discussion about these concerns that are grounded in peer-reviewed science and an evidence based approach.
+However, anti-5G sentiment amongst some in society is a fact that we acknowledge and wherever possible, questions and concerns should be addressed.
+On this page you will find assets and tools, grounded in peer-reviewed science and an evidence based approach, to support discussion about these concerns.

-We are actively working on messaging and tools to help tackle these challenges and will be adding to this page as more resources become available.
+We add to this page as more resources become available.
 If there are specific tools that would help you in deploying 5G let us know by emailing 5Gsafety@uk5g.org

-It is important that wherever possible we steer the 5G conversation towards the real, tangible applications and use cases that will deliver benefit to people and organisations across the UK.
+It is important that wherever possible any 5G conversation also acknowledges the real, tangible applications and use cases that will deliver benefit to people and organisations across the UK.

 The following tools and articles have been created to showcase exactly what 5G can do and why that is important.